 - Shop in-store and save money.

 Groceries are not the only items featured on Flipp.
-There are hundreds of retailers listed on the app and you can save on categories including technology, apparels and accessories, home and garden, health and beauty, and toys.
+There are hundreds of retailers listed on the app, and you can save on categories including technology, apparel and accessories, home and garden, health and beauty, and toys.

 The shopping list is a great feature of the app as it allows you to prepare a list you can consult when you are in-store.
 This allows you to not only buy items at the best prices possible, but you can also apply any coupons you have.

-Flipp has received a lot of positive reviews and is worth adding to your list of best coupons apps in Canada.
+Flipp has received many positive reviews and is worth adding to your list of best coupon apps in Canada.

 Maximizing Cash Back Rebates Apps

 One good thing about grocery cash back and rebate apps like Checkout 51, Caddle and Flipp is that you can combine them to save even more money unless otherwise stated on the offer.